WenchaoHanSRI/U_net/README.md

 By default, the `scale` is 0.5, so if you wish to obtain better results (but use more memory), set it to 1.

-Automatic mixed precision is also available with the `--amp` flag.
-[Mixed precision](https://arxiv.org/abs/1710.03740) allows the model to use less memory and to be faster on recent GPUs by using FP16 arithmetic.
-Enabling AMP is recommended.

 ### Prediction

-## Weights & Biases

-The training progress can be visualized in real-time using [Weights & Biases](https://wandb.ai/).
-Loss curves, validation curves, weights and gradient histograms, as well as predicted masks are logged to the platform.

-When launching a training, a link will be printed in the console.
-Click on it to go to your dashboard.
-If you have an existing W&B account, you can link it by setting the `WANDB_API_KEY` environment variable.
-If not, it will create an anonymous run which is automatically deleted after 7 days.

 ## Pretrained model